What is CERT?

 If you would like to be contacted when future schedules are available, please fill out the CERT INTEREST FORM.
 Please email George Zboril with questions or to indicate your interest in the course;

-Below is the class agenda.
+The following is the class agenda.
 Classes usually meet one night a week for 8 weeks, and end with a mock drill.

 Introduction to disasters, impact of disasters on infrastructures, hazards posed by buildings and non structural items, the role of CERT’s in disaster response.